gherardovarando/gclm_experiments/README.md

 ## Protein-signaling network

-First run the script `proteins.R` (or lunch parallele computations with `run_proteins.sh`) to generate the results.
+First run the script `proteins.R` (or lunch parallel computations with `run_proteins.sh`) to generate the results.

-The estimated graph can be optained running `plot_proteins.R`.
+The estimated graph can be obtained running `plot_proteins.R`.